ecmatonix/starter-website-lite/README.md

 The HTML linter can be started using the command line (`$ npm run lint:html`).
 In addition, checking of HTML code is performed in the "pre-commit" hook.
 ## CSS linter
 The CSS linter can be started using the command line (`$ npm run lint:css`).
 In addition, checking of HTML code is performed in the "pre-commit" hook.
+## JS linter
+The JS linter can be started using the command line (`$ npm run lint:js`).
+In addition, checking of JS code is performed in the "pre-commit" hook.
+Also, to check the compatibility of ESLint rules with Priettier, you can run the command (`$ npm run eslint-check`) on the command line.
 ## Check commit message
 Checking a commit message is done using the commitlint module.
 Rules for validation correspond to [conventional commit](https://www.conventionalcommits.org) specification.